A Quick Guide to Traveling in Taiwan

 City Buses – The Old Standard

 More good news: you can use your Easy Card to pay – or, if you prefer, the spare change in your pocket.
-Cost is based on distance, but like I said, it starts dirt cheap.
+The cost is based on distance, but like I said, it starts dirt cheap.

 city bus in taiwan

 Stuck Between Sites?
 Try a YouBike!
-(Or other Public Bicycle)
+(Or Other Bike Share)

-YouBikes, on the other hand, have stations all over the cities where they’re located.
-All you need is a local phone number and you can use them like your own personal bus (except it’s a bike).
+YouBikes have stations all over the cities where they’re located.
+All you need is a local phone number, and you can use their bikes like your own personal bus (except it’s a bike).
 I even found a detailed guide on how to make your own account and rent YouBikes while traveling.

 rental bike

-That’s right, Taiwan has Uber, too – though it’s not necessarily cheaper than a taxi cab.
+That’s right, Taiwan transportation options include Uber, too – though it’s not necessarily cheaper than a taxi cab.
 I say, go with whatever you’re more comfortable with.
 You can check out this website to get an idea of what your fare might be.
-They definitely cost more than other options, but if you’re lost, they can be a lifesaver.
+They cost more than other options, but they can be a lifesaver if you’re completely lost.

 They’re also a great choice if you want a bit of privacy or are sick of knocking elbows with strangers.
 Public transportation can get pretty crowded, after all.
 I’d be the last to shame someone for wanting a moment of peace on their vacation!